SergeoLacruz/inventree-supplier-sync/README.md

 Put here the link to the API.
 Usually it is constant and does not need to be changed but who knows.

 ### Proxies
-In case you need to authorise a proxy server between your Inventree server and the internet put the required sting here for example something like { 'https' : 'https://user:password@ipaddress:port' }
+In case you need to authorise a proxy server between your InvenTree server and the internet put the required sting here for example something like { 'https' : 'https://user:password@ipaddress:port' }
 Please refer to the code for details.